 Now we will add an arrow object in order to visualize the net force on the cart.
 An arrow in VPython is specified by its position (the location of the tail) and its axis (the vector that the arrow represents), as shown in Figure 17.1.
 The axis contains both magnitude and direction information.
 The magnitude of the axis is the arrow's length and the unit vector of the axis is the arrow's direction.
-The components of the axis are simply the components of the vector that the arrow represents.
+The components of the vector that the arrow represents.